You’ve got your high-tech car, now wouldn’t some high-tech apps be nice to ensure you have a smooth ride?

 PlugShare

-PlugShare is a fantastic app to find EV charging stations.
-This app helps drivers to not only find EV charging stations they can use but also to leave reviews about the stations and connect with other plug-in vehicle owners.
+Another great way to find EV charging stations, PlugShare allows drivers to not only find charging stations, but also leave reviews on them and connect with other plug-in vehicle drivers.

 Download for Apple iOS.